 Prior to joining the US Attorney’s Office, Les was the Criminal Investigator for the Platte County Prosecuting Attorney’s Office and an officer with the Riverside Police Department in the Kansas City area.
 Les has been a member of the MOIA since 2001 and is the longest serving president in the history of the association.

-Cody has attended the Missouri State Investigator Conference for the past five years.
+Cody has attended the Missouri State Investigator Conference since 2009.
 He works at Missouri State University in the Noncredit Outreach Department and offers the POST Law Enforcement and Private Investigator Continuing Education for the annual conference.
 He graduated from Missouri State in 2011, with a Master’s Degree in Criminology and a certification in Homeland Security and Defense.
 Cody became a member of the MOIA Executive Board in 2013.
+He currently is in charge of the MSU Public Safety Training Center located in Camdenton, Missouri.
+The PSTC offers courses to law enforcement, dispatchers, evidence technicians, jailers, and investigators on a yearly basis to agencies across the state.

-John has 30 years of Law Enforcement experience.
+John is retired with 30 years of Law Enforcement experience.
 He began his career with the

-St. Louis University Police Department in 1978 and rose to the rank of Sergeant.
+St. Louis University Police Department in 1978, left there as a Sergeant.
 After a 7-year stint with the New York Life Insurance Co., John returned to law enforcement with the Foristell, MO Police Department from 1992 through 1998.
 During this time, he became the Senior Firearms Instructor at the Eastern Missouri Law Enforcement Police Academy for 7 years where he taught Firearms to both recruits and in-service trainees, along with other law enforcement subjects.
 Commissioned as Special Deputy of the Lincoln County Sheriff’s Department, he helped train the newly formed SWAT Team and served on the team for 3 years.
 In 1996, John was selected to be one of the 500 worldwide police officers to protect the Summer Olympics in Atlanta, GA.

 He served the Charlack Police Department for 16 years, where he was the Assistant Team Leader for the Tactical Team.
 In 2002, John was again selected to protect the Olympic Games, this time in Salt Lake City, Utah.

-John has concurrently served with SPECIAL SERVICES where he now is a Supervisory Senior Agent providing protection to numerous entities, including visiting foreign dignitaries, conducting protective, civil and criminal investigations as well as designing event logistics.
+John has concurrently served with SPECIAL SERVICES.
+Now retired, he was a Supervisory Senior Agent providing protection to numerous entities, including visiting foreign dignitaries, conducting protective, civil and criminal investigations as well as designing event logistics.

 A Certified Protection Professional, John served as President of the Missouri Association of Private Investigators for 5 Years.
 He holds certificates as a Police Instructor, Firearms Instructor, Chemical Agents Instructor, and Hostage Negotiations from the FBI, SWAT I, SWAT II, and SWAT Supervisor from the IACP.